Roxane Witke

 Roxane Heater Witke (born 1938) is an American author and a historian of China.
 She is best known for her biography Comrade Chiang Ch’ing (1977), based on a week-long, sixty-hour interview with Jiang Qing in the summer of 1972.
 The interview was believed to have inspired The Red Empress (红都女皇), a purportedly risqué biography of Jiang published in Hong Kong in 1973 that threatened her political standing.
 Following the fall of the Gang of Four, Witke's interview was cited among the Chinese Communist Party’s charges against Jiang for leaking state secrets in pursuit of fame.

 Early life and education

 Witke was born to Mr. and Mrs. William E. Heater of Los Altos, California.
-She received her bachelor's degree from Stamford University (now part of the University of Connecticut Stamford) and a master's degree from the University of Chicago.
+She received her bachelor's degree from Stanford University and a master's degree from the University of Chicago.
 She later earned a PhD degree in history from the University of California, Berkeley in 1970 with the thesis Transformations of Attitudes Towards Women During the May Fourth Era of Modern China, and was a Junior Fellow and Assistant Specialist of the Center for Chinese Studies when she was there.